Mekala-Selvakumar/Cts-Assignements/Core_programming.md

-# Case Study Title: User Login Form with Validation
+# Assignment: User Login Form with Validation

 ## Objective:
 The objective of this case study is to create a user login form using HTML, CSS, and JavaScript.
 The form should have fields for username, password, and a remember me checkbox.
 The form should perform client-side validation, and the user's credentials should be matched with an existing users object in the code.
 Appropriate messages should be displayed on the same page.